Score specification reference

 The Score implementation (CLI) resolves resource references and performs value substitution in a specific manner.

 For example, when using the score-compose command, resource references within substitution patterns are replaced with corresponding environment variable references in the resulting compose.yaml configuration file.
 To gather all the required environment variables, you can utilize the --env-file command line parameter to generate a reference .env file.
-This file can be populated with the necessary values by the user.
-For more instructions, see to the .env file documentation.

 The following Score file contains a single resource.